Bg

 Development: Between 3 - 4, your little human is leveling up in the game of life.
 They may have already mastered running and jumping and may start working on motor milestones like standing on one foot for a few seconds or throwing a ball overhand.
 Their developing fine motor skills enable them to be more self-sufficient, though they still have a long way to go before they’re ready to move out.
 At this age, most 3 year olds are learning to dress themselves and wash and dry their hands.
 (Though not without copious reminders, unfortunately.)

-Sleep: On average, we recommend aiming for about 11.5 hours of sleep per day.
+Sleep: On average, we recommend aiming for per day.
 This could include an afternoon nap, but 3 is a common age for naps to end.
 Continue to offer a midday rest time so your kiddo has the chance to nap if they need to do so.
 On days your preschooler skips their nap, you’ll want to offer an earlier bedtime to help limit overtiredness.

 Keep in mind that kids differ in how much sleep they need, and what's normal can vary.
 While there are general guidelines for how many hours they should sleep, it's really helpful to also monitor mood and energy levels to figure out what works best for them.